bknowles/chef-fundamentals/guides/prerequisites.md

 And select, "Command Line Tools for Xcode" to download the dmg.

-# Chef Server Requirements
+## Chef Server Requirements

 Students may already have a Chef Server, whether it is Opscode Hosted Chef, Opscode Private Chef or an Open Source Chef Server.
-The exercises in the course will focus on using Opscode Hosted Chef unless otherwise prior arrangements have been made by the instructor with the students.
+The exercises in the course will focus on using Opscode Hosted Chef.

-## Sign up for Opscode Hosted Chef
+### Sign up for Opscode Hosted Chef

 It is recommended that students do not use the same Chef Server that their production infrastructure might be using.
 It is relatively quick